- Physician Assistant Studies

 View the curriculum for the classroom and requirements for clinical training.

-Through our affiliation with the Kettering Health Network, our PA students are provided the unique opportunity to experience the clinical portion of their education within a nationally recognized hospital network.
+Through our affiliation with the Kettering Health, PA students are provided the unique opportunity to experience the clinical portion of their education within a nationally recognized hospital network.

 Watch Anisha Mathi, a Physician Assistant graduate, talk about the advantage of Kettering College’s PA program.